H’seven

 “I know.
 Sounds apocalyptic, doesn’t it?”

-“Long as I’m not airborne at the time, no use worrying about it.
+“Long as I’m not airborne at the time.
+No use worrying about it.
 Tressa staying home with the baby?”

-“She and Lily are riding with me out to the Ship so Lily can wave g’bye.”
+“She and Lily are riding with me out to the ship so Lily can wave g’bye.”

 “I miss the little punkinhead.
 Call me when you get back.
 If civilization’s still intact, I’ll come down for a couple days.
 OK?”